poderomedia/nodemapper/README.md

-# PANAMA NETWORK
+# NodeMapper
 version 0.2.2

-PANAMA NETWORK is a data visualization library that allows you to create and manage network visualizations.
-It is focussed to presenting in a transparent way the contact networks of individuals and organizations from the information collected by the user.
-It was originally conceived to display information corresponding to the 2014 Panama elections.
-PANAMA NETWORK is a free open source software (see LICENSE) developed by Pablo Navarro and Gregorio Moreno at Masega Ltda. (http://www.masega.co) for the Poderomedia Foundation (http://www.poderomedia.org).
+NodeMaper is a opinionated D3.js data visualization library that allows you to create and manage network visualizations in a simple way so you can use your time on customizing the library as you see fit, so you can focus on delivering the end result you expect.
+NodeMapper provides the basic layer for visualizing the networks of entities you want to map (individuals and organizations, for example) from the information you have or collect.
+NodeMapper was originally conceived to display information corresponding to the 2014 Panama Elections Candidates for La Prensa newspaper, as part of the Poderopedia Data Mapper project.
+NodeMapper is a free open source software (see LICENSE) developed by Pablo Navarro and Gregorio Moreno from Masega Ltda. (http://www.masega.co) for the Poderomedia Foundation (http://www.poderomedia.org).
 You can fork this project and deploy it with your own modifications.
 Please see the LICENSE file for details.

 ## Features

-PANAMA NETWORK basic functionalities include:
+NodeMapper basic functionalities include:

 - Displaying a force layout from information contained in a JSON file (see the Documentation for precise format instructions) .
 - Customizing the appearance of the layout through basic CSS.